jamesho451/Auto-Check-ARK-Mod-Update/README.md

 you should receive an email

-2. Fill out the scipt itself, the directions are included in the script, place the script in the ark server directory as defined in the script, and make it exeutable by root
+# 2. Fill out the scipt
+  the directions are included in the script, place the script in the ark server directory as defined in the script, and make it exeutable by root

-3. Use systemd to run the script periodically
+# 3. Use systemd to run the script periodically
 3.1 Create two files in /etc/systemd/system, one called checkarkupdate.timer, one called checkarkupdate.service

 3.2 place the following in checkarkupdate.timer